 Oaxaca's indigenous dance and cultural festival (July, two Mondays)

-What is the best time of year to visit attractions in Mexico?
+When is the best season to visit attractions in Mexico?

 November to April (dry season) for most of Mexico; December-February perfect for Baja California whale watching; March-April for mild temperatures and fewer rains in central Mexico